Prince Harry has given up a large part of his income and the use of his title to forge a new life for him and his wife.

 The victorious central point from Harry and Meghan's perspective is that they have been granted permission to step back from their royal duties.

 They have also been given the green light to spend a majority of their time away from the UK, most likely in Canada.

 In winning these freedoms, however, Harry has had to shed large parts of the royal life he has lived for the past 35 years.

 While Harry will still have the multi-million-pound inheritance he received from his mother Princess Diana, as well as an undisclosed annual sum from the Duchy of Cornwall, his outgoings will increase significantly.

-Not only will they be paying back the £2.4million of Sovereign Grant that was spent to refurbish Frogmore Cottage, but the couple will also pay commercial rent on the home when they are abroad.
+Not only will they be paying back the £2.4million of Sovereign Grant that was spent to refurbish Frogmore Cottage, the couple will pay commercial rent on the home when they are abroad.

 As well as relieving himself of a fair chunk of his fortune, Harry will no longer be able to use the His Royal Highness title that has adjourned him since he was a young boy.

 Although he will remain a Duke, he will be HRH in name only.

 Both he and Meghan will retain their personal patronages of charities, but the Prince will lose his official association to the military organisations he currently represents.

 From spring he will no longer be a patron of the Royal Marines, the Royal Naval Command's Small Ships and Diving nor the Royal Air Force Honington.